bryanlabra/ArduCam-Snapshot/README.md

 https://qengineering.eu/install-opencv-lite-on-raspberry-pi.html
 describing how to install OpenCV lite

-1. Increase the swapping space for the RPi to 512:
+1. Increase the swapping space for the RPi by typing:
    ```bash
    sudo nano /etc/dphys-swapfile
    ```
+   Changing the CONF_SWAPSIZE value to 512:
    ```ini
     CONF_SWAPSIZE = 512

 Save by pressing <kbd>CTRL</kbd>+<kbd>S</kbd> followed by <kbd>CTRL</kbd>+<kbd>S</kbd> to exit.